 Musqueam, Squamish and Tsleil-Waututh

 Business and economic development education are increasingly important to First Nations, Metis and Inuit in terms of establishing independent sources of income and control over traditional territories.
 Business skills and knowledge are also important in protecting and growing resources available through impact benefit agreements or revenue sharing arrangements with governments.
 On an individual level, Aboriginal people are increasingly turning to entrepreneurial activities as a way to build security for their families and as a means of expressing their independence and creativity.

 The Beedie School has many years of experience customizing programs and courses to meet the needs of individual students and is used to working with adults who have already proved themselves but want to enhance their capacities.

-The lecture is part of a course Prof. Cornell is teaching in the EMBA in Aboriginal Business and Leadership program.
+The students and faculty of the EMBA in Aboriginal Business and Leadership hosted a lecture with Dr. Stephen Cornell in October 2013 as part of the program.
 A panel of three joined Dr. Cornell in a discussion: Dr. Sophie Pierre, Chief Commissioner of the B.C.
 Treaty Commission, Lori Simcox, Senior Manager Tsleil Waututh Nation Economic Development, and Dr. Doug McArthur, SFU School of Public Policy.

-Professor Stephen Cornell is the Co-Director, Harvard Project on American Indian Economic Development at Professor of Sociology and of Government and Public Policy, the Director of the Udall Center for Studies in Public Policy at the University of Arizona, as well as a faculty associate with the Native Nations Institute for Leadership, Management, and Policy.
+Professor Stephen Cornell is teaching in the EMBA in Aboriginal Business and Leadership program.
+He is the Co-Director, Harvard Project on American Indian Economic Development; Professor of Sociology and of Government and Public Policy at the University of Arizona, Director of the Udall Center for Studies in Public Policy at the University of Arizona; as well as a faculty associate with the Native Nations Institute for Leadership, Management, and Policy.